 "The children were absolutely ecstatic with the results!
 They could not wait to get into their beds and play with their toys in their rooms.
 Your support has helped make mum's life whole again."

 The DACL programme operates two different support services for families and children living in substandard accommodation:

-This service renovates and redecorates dilapidated bedrooms for children and young people from low-income families.
+This service renovates and redecorates dilapidated bedrooms for children and young people.
 During redecoration projects, The Childhood Trust’s team will paint the walls of the bedroom, make small repairs, and provide brand new furniture.
 All equipment, materials, and furniture needed for the redecorations are sourced by the programme and delivered to the families’ homes prior to the installations.

 This service provides new bedroom furniture to children and families who do not have the essential items they need.
 Children in need of new bedroom furniture can receive the following items through the service: beds, bedding, desks, desk chairs, drawers, and wardrobes.

 For bedroom redecorations: We accept referrals from support workers, social workers, schools, and charities who are already working closely with a family.
 We require all referral partners to consent to support the family through this process.
 This includes attending a site visit with a member of our team to meet the family.

 Our programme involves us bringing a team of volunteers to redecorate children’s bedrooms.
 We like to provide support for all children in a home when we do this.
 The redecoration includes: